-Russel C. Robertson - Chair of Audit Committee, Member of Human Resources Committee
+Russel C. Robertson - Member of Audit Committee, Member of Human Resources Committee

 Russel Robertson served as Executive Vice-President and Head, Anti-Money Laundering, at BMO Financial Group from 2014 to 2016.
-Prior to this Mr. Robertson served as Executive Vice-President, Business Integration from 2011 to 2014, where he oversaw the integration of Harris Bank and Marshall &

-Ilsley Bank to form BMO Harris Bank and as Chief Financial Officer, BMO Financial Group from 2008 to 2011.
+Prior to this Mr. Robertson served as Executive Vice-President, Business Integration from 2011 to 2014, where he oversaw the integration of Harris Bank and Marshall & Ilsley Bank to form BMO Harris Bank and as Chief Financial Officer, BMO Financial Group from 2008 to 2011.
 Before joining BMO, he spent over 35 years as a Chartered Professional Accountant holding various senior positions, including the positions of Vice-Chair, Deloitte & Touche LLP (Canada) and Canadian Managing Partner, Arthur Andersen LLP (Canada).

-Mr. Robertson sits on the board of Bausch Health Companies Inc. and on the Board of Turquoise Hill Resources Ltd., where he chairs both audit committees.
-Previous directorships include Virtus Investment Partners Inc.
+Mr. Robertson sits on the board of Bausch Health Companies Inc. and Bausch & Lomb Corporation and he chairs the audit committee of Bausch Health Companies Inc. Previous directorships include Virtus Investment Partners Inc. and Turquoise Hill Resources Ltd.